hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 ======

-Meshes are made of triangles only, no quads are supported, 3ds Studio uses edge visibilty flags to hide and show edges, many 3ds files use them to mark the quads.
+Meshes are made of triangles only, no quads are supported, 3ds Studio uses edge visibility flags to hide and show edges, many 3ds files use them to mark the quads.
 The Blender 3ds importer and exporter will use those flags to mark edges sharp, this can be used to convert the triangles back to quads.
-The importer can read the smoothchunk and shades a face smooth if it belongs to a smoothgroup, the exporter creates a smooth chunk if the mesh contains any smooth faces.
+The importer can read the smooth-chunk and shades a face smooth if it belongs to a smooth-group, the exporter creates a smooth chunk if the mesh contains any smooth faces.
 3ds only supports one pair of UV coordinates per vertex.
-If any vertex has more UVs, it will be dublicated.
+If any vertex has more UVs, it will be duplicated.

 Ambient